-- Hepatoblastoma usually occurs in children under the age of 2 years
+- Hepatoblastoma usually occurs in children below 2 years of age.

-- According to doctors, liver transplants on children who have undergone previous liver surgery are among the most difficult
+- According to doctors, liver transplants in children who have undergone previous liver surgery are among the most difficult.

-- Drug-induced liver diseases are caused by physician or self-prescribed medicines
+- Drug-induced liver diseases are caused by a physician or self-prescribed medicines.

 - Alternative medicines (Ayurvedic or natural) may cause sudden liver failure due to ill-defined source and doses.

-While Jaslok Hospital pioneered Liver Transplantation in the 1990s, the joining of Dr Soin has given the program a fresh fillip, with the establishment of Jaslok’s state-of the art Liver Transplant Clinic, dedicated liver ICU and operating rooms in early 2017.
-The new infrastructure coupled with the expertise of renowned doctors has resulted in successful liver transplants on some of the most complex cases.
+While Jaslok Hospital pioneered Liver Transplantation in the 1990s, the joining of Dr Soin has given the program a fresh fillip, with the establishment of Jaslok’s state of the art Liver Transplant Clinic, dedicated liver ICU and operating rooms in early 2017.
+The new infrastructure coupled with the expertise of renowned doctors has resulted in successful liver transplants in some of the most complex cases.

 Hepatoblastoma is rare, diagnosed in less than one in a million children.
 Children have a higher risk for developing Hepatoblastoma if they have one or more of the factors: born prematurely with very low birth weight or have one side of the body growing faster than the other.
 Symptoms of Hepatoblastoma are swollen abdomen, pain in the abdomen, back pain, itchy skin, yellowish eyes and/or skin (jaundice), pale skin and lips (may mean Anaemia), loss of appetite, weight loss, vomiting and fever.

-Looking back at these cases, Dr. AS Soin, Director & Chief Surgeon of Jaslok Medanta Liver Transplant Program at the Jaslok Hospital and Research Centre said, “While I have more than 2500 liver transplants under my belt, every transplant I perform is a new challenge.
+Looking back at these cases, Dr AS Soin, Director & Chief Surgeon of Jaslok Medanta Liver Transplant Program at the Jaslok Hospital and Research Centre said, “While I have more than 2500 liver transplants under my belt, every transplant I perform is a new challenge.
 I treat the patient and the case like it is my life’s first case.
 Both these transplants were very complex, but without the help of the team, they wouldn’t have been possible.
-Jaslok Hospital is a leading super specialty hospital of Western India where all the complicated diseases are treated, and advanced surgeries are performed.
-I thank Dr. Tarang for giving me the opportunity to be associated with a world class hospital like Jaslok.”
+Jaslok Hospital is a leading super speciality hospital of Western India where all the complicated diseases are treated, and advanced surgeries are performed.
+I thank Dr Tarang for giving me the opportunity to be associated with a world-class hospital-like Jaslok.”